-10.5 Are there any special tax/immigration/citizenship programmes designed to attract foreigners to become resident in your jurisdiction?
+11.5 Are there any special tax/immigration/citizenship programmes designed to attract foreigners to become resident in your jurisdiction?

-The concept of tax on expenditure (art.
+The concept of tax on expenditure or lump-sum taxation (art.
 30 et seq.
-Tax Act) is designed to attract wealthy foreigners (cf. question 1.2).
+Tax Act) is designed to attract wealthy foreigners (cf. question 3.2).

-11 Reporting Requirements/Privacy
+12 Reporting Requirements/Privacy

-11.1 What automatic exchange of information agreements has your jurisdiction entered into with other countries?
+12.1 What automatic exchange of information agreements has your jurisdiction entered into with other countries?

 FL has committed to OECD standards and endorses the global Common Reporting Standard ("CRS") for the automatic exchange of information in tax matters ("AEOI").
 FL has been exchanging information with reportable AEOI-partner states since 2017.
-Annex 1 of the AEOI-Ordinance (AIA-Verordnung) contains the list of reportable partner states.
-As of 1 January 2019, the list comprises 108 states.
+Annex 1 of the AEOI-Ordinance ("AIA-Verordnung") contains the list of reportable partner states.
+The list comprises 108 states (as at 1 January 2019).